enkidevs/curriculum/Java/Fundamentals/encapsulation.md

 ---
 ## Content

 The third *Object-Oriented Programming* principle is **encapsulation**.
 It refers to the process of wrapping the data and the methods using that data together.
+Encapsulation means keeping the *variables* in a class private, and having methods in that particular class for accessing them.

-In other words, encapsulation means keeping the *variables* in a class private, and having methods in that particular class for accessing them.
+In other words, the enclosed object is given the rights to choose for itself what format of data it accepts and how it processes it.
+This way, the role of the object becomes clear to other objects and reduces classes interdependence.

 The generic name for methods returning the value of private fields is **getters**, while for the one changing their value is **setters**.